joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/dining/100000011024924/green-smoothie.html

 **Flooding in Missouri Prompts State of Emergency and at Least 100 Rescues**\
-`Gov. Mike Kehoe declared a state of emergency after up to a foot of rain fell overnight in the southeastern part of the state.
+`Gov. Mike Kehoe declared a state of emergency after up to a foot of rain fell in the southeastern part of the state.
 More storms are in the forecast.`\
 https://www.nytimes.com/2026/07/10/weather/missouri-rain-flooding.html

 **The Platner Drama Is Reviving Debate Among Democrats Over a Double Standard**\